Don't Go Near the Park: Reception

-Don't Go Near the Park received mostly negative reviews upon its release.
+Don't Go Near the Park mainly received negative reviews upon its release.
 Candice Russell of the Fort Lauderdale News panned the film, criticizing its "slipshod" camerawork and production values, adding: "Everything about this exploitation picture is cut-rate, from the fakey-looking wigs to special effects worthy of a freshman filmmaker.
 The acting is disastrous and director-producer Foldes knows it, so he tries to substitute intense closeups for a lack of dramatic feeling, to no avail."
-Joe Bob Briggs, however, praised the film as the best among similarly-titled films such as Don't Look in the Basement (1973).
+Joe Bob Briggs, however, praised the film as the best among similarly titled films such as Don't Look in the Basement (1973).

 Donald Guarisco of AllMovie wrote, "There are movies that are bad and then there are movies so bad they are mindblowing.
 Don't Go Near the Park is a perfect fit in the latter category."
 Todd Martin from HorrorNews.net panned the film, calling it "a goofy, boring, ridiculous mess of a film that is just pretty much pointless in every possible way."

 Ian Jane from DVD Talk called it "truly terrible and almost unwatchable", criticizing the film's acting, plot, lack of sense, and poorly executed gore scenes.

 The Terror Trap awarded the film half a star out of four, calling it "terrible", and panned the acting, clumsy pacing, and disjointed plot.

 The film wasn't without its supporters.

-Dan Budnik from Bleeding Skull! liked the film, calling it "Strange and compelling and occasionally incredibly stupid".
+Dan Budnik from Bleeding Skull! liked the film, calling it, "Strange and compelling and occasionally incredibly stupid".